18 Boba Flavors, Ranked Worst To Best

 But if you're expecting a beverage that tastes like an Oreo milkshake, you might be a little disappointed when you take a sip and find that looks can be deceiving.
 While the creaminess shines through (this a milk tea after all) the flavors diverge from there.
 Instead of sweet cocoa, black sesame is more nutty, toasty, and mildly savory — but that works just fine for us.
 It's fun, original, and super cool-looking, but it's definitely one of the more divisive flavors in the world of boba — you either love it or begrudge it for misleading your taste buds.

 Let's be honest: Pumpkin spice boba was an inevitability.
-After all, if pumpkin spice products like almonds and cream cheese exist, why not bring it to the bubble tea fold?
+After all, if pumpkin spice products like almonds and cream cheese exist, why not bring them into the bubble tea fold?
 It makes sense, too, considering millennials have driven the rise of pumpkin spice (via Business Insider), just like they have boba.

 For a fruit-forward boba that actually packs a wallop of flavor without clobbering you over the head with sugar, pineapple hits all the right notes.
 It's pretty, vibrant, and photogenic, not to mention its flavors are pronounced and unmistakable.
 A little tangy, a little tart, and a little sweet, it's everything you love about fresh pineapple, slurped through a huge straw.